DeanJain/JavaBigdata/GCP.md

 ![storage](static/data-lifecycle.svg)

+##### Spanner

+- Google RDBMS / SQL horizontally scalable - the best RDBMS on the Planet
+- Strongly consistent
+- can host petabytes of data
+- global db with multi regions
+- ACID support with atomic transactions
+- auto replication (R/W, read-only, witness)
+- 99.999% availability
+- charged for data nodes hourly + data storage + egress
+- **Relational databases can scale horizontally, but that requires server clock synchronization if strong consistency is required among all nodes.
+Cloud Spanner uses the TrueTime service, which depends on atomic clocks and GPS signals to track time.**

 ##### Bigtable - HBase kind...sequential ordering in key column; provides very fast writes as well as reads

-   * Regional	resource	scope
+   - Regional resource scope
-   * Managed	NoSQL
+   - Managed NoSQL
-   * Scalable	but	not	serverless
+   - Scalable but not serverless
-   * Powers	well-known apps like gmail, maps etc
+   - Powers well-known apps like gmail, maps etc
-   * HBase	compatible*
+   - HBase compatible
-   * Great	for	many	concurrent	reads/writes
+   - Great for many concurrent reads/writes
+   - Can host petabytes
+   - Great for OLAP/Analytics and realtime access, IOT with high speed txns, time series usecase
+   - Only provide single row level ACID txn

 ##### BigQuery

 - EDW Enterprise data warehouse, fully managed, petabyte scale, low cost enterprise data warehouse for analytics, Serverless, There is no infrastructure to manage and you don't need a database administrator, so you can focus on analyzing data to find meaningful insights using familiar SQL.
-    * Regional	resource	scope
+    - Regional resource scope
-    * OLAP
+    - OLAP
-    * Scales	to	Petabytes
+    - Scales to Petabytes
-    * SQL	(ANSI:2011)	compliant
+    - SQL (ANSI:2011) compliant
-    * Dedicated	CLI
+    - Dedicated CLI
-    * Separate compute and storage	tiers
+    - Separate compute and storage tiers
-    * Integrates with ML and BI	offerings
+    - Integrates with ML and BI offerings

 ##### Dataflow